madhank93/learn-k8s-ckad/README.md

   type: RollingUpdate # <-- This is the default deployment strategy in k8s
   rollingUpdate:
     maxSurge: 1 # specifies maximum number of Pods that can be created over the desired number of Pods during the update.
-    maxUnavailable: 25% # specifies the maximum number of Pods that can be unavailable during the update process.
+    maxUnavailable: 0 # specifies the maximum number of Pods that can be unavailable during the update process.
 ```

-`maxSurge` and `maxUnavailable` values can be in percentage or absolute number.
+`maxSurge` and `maxUnavailable` values can be in **percentage** or **absolute number**.

+For example, If you were using the default values of 25% for both `maxSurge` and `maxUnavailable`, and applied an update to a `Deployment` with `8 pods`, then maxSurge would be 2 pods, and maxUnavailable would also be 2 pods.
+That means that during the update process, the following conditions will be met:

+- At most 10 pods (8 desired pods + 2 maxSurge pods) will be Ready during the update
+- At least 6 pods (8 desired pods - 2 maxUnavailable pods) will always be Ready during the update

 2. **Rollback deployment** - It means going back to the previous instance of the deployment if there is some issue with the current deployment.